Raynes/laser/README.md

 ({:type :element, :attrs {:id "hi"}, :tag :a, :content ["hi"]} {:type :element, :attrs nil, :tag :a, :content ["bye"]})
 ```

+There is also a `select-locs` function for when you're prefer zipper locations
+over the nodes themselves.

 ### Advanced Transforming

 You can do some pretty fancy things with transformers.
 Our examples are fun, but